next-page-tester/next-page-tester/README.md

 ### Error: Not implemented: window.scrollTo

-Next.js `Link` components invoke `window.scrollTo` on click which is not implemented in JSDOM environment.
+Next.js `Link` component invokes `window.scrollTo` on click which is not implemented in JSDOM environment.
 In order to fix the error you should provide [your own `window.scrollTo` mock](https://qiita.com/akameco/items/0edfdae02507204b24c8).

 ### `useDocument` option and `validateDOMNesting(...)` error